Samuelfaure/suchdevblog/Portfolio.md

 ![Portfolio_archtheme](./assets/portfolio_archtheme.png)

-- Dotfiles for my ArchLinux config ricing.
+- My own archlinux system built from scratch
-- Hand-picked color palette on a vaporwave theme.
+- Designed with its vaporwave / retrowave theme

 ## What About School ?